appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-and-filter-chart-data.md

  1. Drop a Select widget, and set the [**Source data**](/reference/widgets/select#source-data-arrayobject) property to display options in the widget.

- 2. Configure the query to fetch data using `selectedOptionValue` reference property, to filter data based on the sselected option in the Select widget.
+ 2. Configure the query to fetch data using `selectedOptionValue` reference property, to filter data based on the selected option in the Select widget.

    *Example*: